 Kyle McVea: From YTV’s The Next Star SuperGroup to Solo Artist

-I started having an interest in music through video games, funny enough.
-I was playing some Disney skateboarding game and the band, Simple Plan was playing on it and I would just jam for hours to one of their songs on that game.
-My mom researched the band and then got my tickets to their concert.
+KMcV: I started having an interest in music through video games, funny enough.
+I was playing some Disney skateboarding game and the band Simple Plan was playing on it and I would just jam for hours to one of their songs on that game.
+My mom researched the band and then got me tickets to their concert.
 The cool thing about that was that her work got her backstage passes, so I actually got to meet the band as well.
 I’d say that’s where my love for music came from.
-That was all in grade 4 and it wasn’t until grade 7 that I started writing and playing music for myself.
+That was all in Grade 4 and it wasn’t until Grade 7 that I started writing and playing music for myself.

-Last year, you released your first single “Meltdown” as a solo artist, did you write it yourself?
+EM: Last year, you released your first single “Meltdown” as a solo artist.
+Did you write it yourself?

-Yes, I actually wrote “Meltdown” when I was going through a hard time and couldn’t really see myself getting past it so I decided to write it in the perspective as if I had already overcome it.
-I wrote and produced it with Steve Molella (Drummer/producer of Finger Eleven).
+KMcV: Yes, I actually wrote “Meltdown” when I was going through a hard time and couldn’t really see myself getting past it so I decided to write it in the perspective as if I had already overcome it.
+I wrote and produced it with Steve Molella (drummer/producer of Finger Eleven).

 Anyways, this show is especially relevant these days because it seems lately that mental issues have been placed in more of a spotlight.
 People are actually willing to talk about their struggles, rather than feel ashamed of them.
 It’s important for kids to know that adults go through these things too and it’s okay to talk about it and ask for help.

-I think a huge highlight of my music career so far is playing shows or meeting some of my music idols through my music.
-For example, when I was in high school, I used to jam to the band “Neverest” and once I moved to Toronto and was playing shows with my band, we actually were on a lineup with Neverest, so that for me was a “pinch me” moment.
+KMcV: I think a huge highlight of my music career so far is playing shows or meeting some of my music idols through my music.
+For example, when I was in high school, I used to jam to the band “Neverest” and once I moved to Toronto and was playing shows with my band, we actually were on a lineup with Neverest, so that for me was a ‘pinch me’ moment.

-Lots and lots more music.
-I’ve been in production and writing constantly for the past 2 or 3 years and I’m very excited to share what I’ve been holding so closely to my heart, so stay tuned!
+KMcV: Lots and lots more music.
+I’ve been in production and writing constantly for the past two or three years and I’m very excited to share what I’ve been holding so closely to my heart, so stay tuned!

 Kyle McVea’s Social Media